Nanzhao: Economy

+Nanzhao's expansion into the Upper Irrawaddy also provided access to natural resource extraction, particularly gold mining.
+Criminals from Nanzhao's core were sent to pan for alluvial gold in the region.
+In 814, Nanzhao also exerted their influence to relocate two to three thousand people from the Lower Irrawaddy Kingdom of "Michen" (弥诺国) to mine gold in the Upper Irrawaddy.

 Language

 Extant sources from Nanzhao and the later Dali Kingdom show that the ruling elite used Chinese script.
 Scriptures from Nanzhao unearthed in the 1950s show that it was written in the Bai language but Nanzhao does not seem to have ever attempted to standardize or popularize the script.

 The Nanzhao rulers use what has been described as a father-son patronymic naming system found in Yi culture and Tibeto-Burman traditions.
 According to the popular conception of the Yi patronymic naming system, the last character of the father's name transfers to become the first character of the son's name.
 The last character of the son's name is then used as the first character of the grandson's name.
 However this is not strictly a name per se but rather a shortening of the genealogical system which links the father and son across generations.
 A complete Yi name is composed of the clan name, the branch clan name, the father's name, and the person's own name (ex.
 Aho Bbujji Jjiha Lomusse).
 Aho is the name of a tribe, Bbuji is the name of a clan, Jjiha is the father's name, and Lomusse is a personal name.
 The name therefore means Lomusse the son of Jjiha of the Bbujji clan of the Aho tribe.
 Within the clan he would just be called Lomusse and within the tribe he would be called Jjiha Lomusse.
 Yi names use the suffixes -sse and -mo to express maleness and femaleness respectively.
 When the genealogy of a person is recited, only the father-son linkage is used to make it easier: Aho Ddezze—Ddezze Zuluo—Zuluo Jjiha—Jjiha Lomusse—Lomu Shuogge.
 This caused the assumption that the Yi practiced a father-son linkage system when it was actually a traditional genealogical recitation pattern.

 The names of Nanzhao rulers have been transcribed according to this system with the first character representing the father's name: